harvardinformatics/snakemake-workshop/develop/index.md

         "some_command {input} -t {threads} > {output}"
 ```

-To learn more about the resources directive, see the [snakemake docs](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources).
+To learn more about the resources directive, see the [snakemake docs :octicons-link-external-24:](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#resources){:target="_blank"}.

 ### Software